Why Real User Monitoring Matters

 Mobile device usage for internet browsing is undoubtedly on the rise.
 Many companies, however, still do not provide seamless mobile experiences.

-Do you have to support mobile users?
+Do you have to support every mobile device?
 As always, the choice is yours.
-However, mobile is a huge audience that you might want to cater for and Pulse can help you determine if it’s worth it.
+However, mobile is a huge audience that you might want to cater for and monitoring can help you determine if it’s worth it.

-In Pulse, go to the ‘Platforms’ tab to view the most popular platforms.
+In the ‘Platforms’ tab you’ll be able to view the most popular platforms.
 You can then view mobile device traffic data and compare it to desktop data.

 You can also track key customers and see which platforms they prefer to use.